EbenZhang/hacker-scripts/README.md

 ## Usage

-You need python 2.x, Bash to run the scripts.
-And need to find out how to use it yourself.
+You need Powershell or Bash to run the scripts and need to find out how to use it yourself.